 South Carolina Dog Bite Attorneys

-Approximately 4.7 million people, mostly children, suffer dog bite injuries in the United States each year, and about 10 to 20 die from their injuries.
-Children are more vulnerable to dog bites because they are less familiar with dogs' behaviors and are less able to defend themselves.
-Their shorter stature also makes them likelier to be bitten in the face, which tends to make their injuries more serious and more likely to result in life-long scarring.
+Approximately 4.7 million people, mostly children, suffer dog-bite injuries in the United States each year, and about 10 to 20 die from dog attacks.
+Children are more vulnerable to dog bites because they are less familiar with dogs’ behaviors and are less able to defend themselves.
+Their shorter stature also makes them more likely to be bitten in the face, which tends to make their injuries more serious and more likely to result in life-long scarring.

 What to do if a dog bites you

-You should not try to pull away or hit the dog, since it may clamp on tighter.
-Try to find an object nearby that you can insert into the dog's mouth.
+If a dog attacks you, don’t try to pull away or hit the dog since it may clamp on tighter.
+Try to find an object nearby that you can insert into the dog’s mouth.
 This may induce a gag reflex causing the dog to let go.

 A less serious dog bite should be treated by first washing the wound with soap and water and then rinsing it with an antiseptic.
 Apply an antibiotic cream and cover the wound with a bandage.